 From time to time, singing students with previous classical experience come to my singing studio.
-They had previously taken classical singing lessons, but actually don't want to sing classical repertoire, but rock or pop songs.
-They have found that they cannot sing the songs with their classical singing technique or that their vocal "sound" does not suit them.
+They have previously taken classical singing lessons, but don't really want to sing classical repertoire, but rather rock or pop songs.
+They realised that they couldn't sing the songs with their classical singing technique.
+Their vocal "sound" doesn't match.
 Why is that?
-And is there a non-classical singing technique that covers the rock/pop range?
+And is there a non-classical vocal technique that covers the rock/pop range?

-Quite a few singing teachers are convinced that classical singing technique can be used to sing all styles of music.
-It goes back to a long tradition of composed music that has indeed produced admirable vocal virtuosos - just think of the "heroic tenors" or "coloratura sopranos" who can still take our breath away in today's concert life.
-If one has learned to sing like this in a classical vocal training, can one not sing everything?
+Quite a few singing teachers are convinced that classical vocal technique can be used to sing all styles of music.
+It goes back to a long tradition of composed music that has produced admirable vocal virtuosos.
+The "heroic tenors" or "colouratura sopranos" still take our breath away in today's concert life.
+If you have learnt to sing like this in classical vocal training, can't you sing everything?
 "One size fits all"?
-Impressive as that is - No. Let's take a look at music history to understand why.
+As impressive as that is - no. Let's take a look at the history of music to understand why.

 Characteristics of classical singing